 Money started to loosen up when the Yukon Gold Rush of 1897 brought eager customers to Seattle as a jumping-off place to the goldfields.
 By the year 1900 property records show that Mary Chandler had been able to sell all of the lots in her plat.
 But the buyers were only a new generation of investors: tax assessment rolls for 1905 did not list any houses, barns or other structures in the plat, which meant that no one lived there.
 It would take another few years before anyone came to live in the Mary J. Chandler plat, and some of the first residents came to farm in the fertile soil along 25th Ave NE.

 The plat map for Mary J. Chandler’s Addition to Seattle shows that Mary knew about the rich soil in what is now the P-Patch community garden at 8040 25th Ave NE.
 The eastern half of her plat, up on the hillside from 30th to 35th Avenues NE, was marked out in residential lots.
 But in the lowlands along 25th Ave NE, Mary had the land marked out on the plat map in five-acre “small farm” tracts.
-However, it was not until 1920 that real farmers, the Picardo family, began farming at the present site of the P-Patch.

 Birth, census, death, marriage dates and documents: Washington Digital Archives.